AdobeDocs/journey-optimizer-b2b.nl-NL/help/user/start/email-protocols.md

 ## DNS-records maken voor <!-- landing pages and --> e-mail

 Door een CNAME-record te verbinden, kunnen marketers webversies van e-mails, bestemmingspagina&#39;s en blogs hosten met consistente branding die het verkeer en de conversies verbetert.
-Het wordt hoogst geadviseerd dat u CNAMEs aan uw gastheer van het worteldomein voor Marketo Engage toevoegt om uw marketing-geconcentreerde Webactiva te ontvangen.
-Als beheerder, zou u met uw team van de Marketing moeten werken om een verslag van CNAME voor de het volgen verbindingen te plannen en uit te voeren die in de e-mail inbegrepen zijn die door Marketo Engage wordt verzonden.
+Het wordt ten zeerste aanbevolen CNAME&#39;s toe te voegen aan de host van het hoofddomein, zodat Marketo Engage uw marketinggeoriënteerde webelementen kan hosten.
+Als beheerder, zou u met uw team van de Marketing moeten samenwerken om een verslag van CNAME voor de het volgen verbindingen te plannen en uit te voeren die in de e-mail inbegrepen zijn die door Marketo Engage wordt verzonden.
 <!-- As an administrator, you should work with your Marketing team to plan and implement two CNAME records.
 The first one is for landing page URLs, so that the landing pages appear in URLs that reflect your domain and not Adobe Marketo Engage (the actual host).
 The second one is for the tracking links that are included in the emails sent through Marketo Engage.

 ### Add the CNAME for landing pages